Winsen (Luhe)

 Winsen (Luhe) ([ˌvɪnzn̩ ˈluːə]) is the capital of the district of Harburg, in Lower Saxony, Germany.
 It is situated on the small river Luhe, near its confluence with the Elbe, approx. 25 km southeast of Hamburg, and 20 km northwest of Lüneburg.

 History

 Winsen was first mentioned in a document of the Diocese of Verden in 1158.
-Winsen Castle, first mentioned in 1315, was built at a crossing over the Luhe to protect the harbor.
+Winsen Castle, first mentioned in 1315, was built at a crossing over the Luhe to protect the harbour.
 At the beginning of the 15th century, the Church of Saint Mary was built.

 In 1593, Dorothea of Denmark, widow of William the Younger, moved into Winsen Castle and lived there until her death in 1617.
 During this time, the Marstall (stables) was built.
 In the Thirty Years' War, Danes invaded the town and burned down about 25 houses.

 On 1 May 1847, Winsen was connected to the Hanover–Hamburg railway of the Royal Hanoverian State Railways.

 On 1 July 1972, thirteen previously independent villages, Bahlburg, Borstel, Gehrden, Hoopte, Laßrönne, Luhdorf, Pattensen, Rottorf, Roydorf, Sangenstedt, Scharmbeck, Stöckte and Tönnhausen, were incorporated into the town.